Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 The Importance of Early Support

 Research shows the correlation between early treatment for eating disorders and faster recovery.
-Time matters significantly.
-The longer an eating disorder goes untreated, the more entrenched the patterns become, both neurologically and behaviorally.
+Time matters significantly!
+The longer an eating disorder goes untreated, the more entrenched the patterns become, both neurologically and behaviourally.

 Anorexia nervosa has the highest mortality rate of any mental health diagnosis.
 This stark reality underscores why receiving support once you or your loved one has been diagnosed with an eating disorder is imperative.
 Early intervention can prevent medical complications, reduce the duration of illness, and significantly improve long-term outcomes.